-STATs are strongly encouraged to develop assessments in a collaborative environment by forming working groups, holding pre-assessment workshops, and consulting with other stock assessment and ecosystem assessment scientists.
-The workshops allow stakeholders to discuss the available data, the potential data gaps, and have the STATs lead discussions regarding the anticipated foundational assumptions/issues and their treatment within the assessment (e.g., modeled stock structure).
-Sufficient detail and presentation of considerations should be provided to facilitate discussions.
-The associated STAR panel chair, advisors to the STAR panel, Council staff, and relevant data stewards should participate in the workshop to interpret and critically evaluate potential data sources.
-One goal of the pre-assessment workshop is to provide quality control of the data that will be used in assessments; the STAT should present data plots and analyses that will assure the data have acceptable quality (e.g., reasonable average values; no obvious outliers).
-The concerns raised in the pre-assessment workshop should be submitted to the STAT in writing by the STAR chair and both the concerns and responses should be documented in the assessment.
-If holding a species-specific workshop will be better aligned with the timing of the assessment or would provide additional time to delve deeper into considerations surrounding the assessment, then the STAT should work with NMFS and Council staff to coordinate a stand-alone workshop or in partnership with STATs presenting at the same meeting.
+presentation of considerations should be provided to facilitate discussions.
+The GFSC, associated STAR panel chair, advisors to the STAR panel, Council staff, and relevant data stewards should participate in the workshop to interpret and critically evaluate potential data sources.
+One goal of the pre-assessment workshop is to provide quality control of the data that will be used in assessments; the STAT should present preliminary data plots and analyses that will assure the data have acceptable quality (e.g., reasonable average values; no obvious outliers).
+The STAR panel chair should document modeling decisions agreed upon at the pre-assessment workshop, including the spatial strata for assessments, via the pre-assessment meeting workshop report, in consultation with the STAT.
+The concerns raised in the pre-assessment workshop should be submitted to the STAT in writing by the STAR chair and majorboth the concerns and responses should be documented in the draft assessment for in the STAR panelassessment.
+If holding a species specific workshop will be better aligned with the timing of the assessment or would provide additional time to delve deeper into considerations surrounding the assessment, then the STAT should work with NMFS and Council staff to coordinate a stand alone workshop or in partnership with STATs presenting at the same meeting.
 Alternatively, pre-assessment workshops could occur at Council meetings when MT, AS, and other stakeholders are present.
-Each STAT is strongly encouraged to participate in a pre-assessment workshop to evaluate the proposed methods and data considered for an assessment.